-- 1. The signs and symptoms of concussions - 2.
-The risks posed by sustaining a concussion - 3.
-The actions a student should take in response to sustaining a concussion, including the notification of his or her parents.
+- 1 The signs and symptoms of a concussion; - 2 The risks posed by sustaining a concussion; and - 3 The actions a student should take in response to sustaining a concussion, including the notification of his or her coaches.

-Training: Training to recognize the symptoms of concussions and brain injuries and how to seek their proper medical treatment shall be made available to all coaches of the district's athletic teams.
-Suspected Concussion and Removal: A student who participates on a school athletic team shall be removed from practice or a game when he or she is reasonably suspected of having sustained a concussion or brain injury in such practice or game after observation by a coach or a licensed health care professional who is professionally affiliated with the school.
+A student who participates on a school athletic team must be removed from a practice or game when he/she is reasonably suspected of having sustained a concussion or brain injury in such practice or game after observation by a coach or a licensed health care professional who is professionally affiliated with or contracted by the school.
+The student will not be permitted to participate in any school supervised team athletic activities involving physical exertion, including practices or games, until the student: